teaghan/AI-Enhanced-Education/md_files/Activity_2.md

 1. [Khanmigo for Teachers](https://www.khanmigo.ai/teachers)
     - I recommend combining the "Informational Text" and the "Questions Generator" tool.
 2. [Magic School AI](https://app.magicschool.ai/auth/signup)
+    - You could try "Informational Texts" and/or "Worksheet Generator"
 3. [Math Content Builder](https://chatgpt.com/g/g-38NiEiNWQ-math-content-builder)

 > One member of your group will need to **create an account for the assigned tool**.